 The wine is aged on its lees for its the first 21 days.
 The lees are stirred by the injection of inert gas.
 On average, the wine is aged in French oak barrels for up to 10 months before bottling.

 The production of Le Bord’Eaux Blanc du Clos des Moiselles is close to 2,000 cases per vintage.
-Denis Dubourdieu is the consultant for both the wine making and vineyard management for their white Bordeaux wine.
+Denis Dubourdieu was the long-time consultant for their white Bordeaux wine.

 When to Drink Clos des Moiselles, Anticipated Maturity, Decanting Time